University Honors Scholars

 HNRS 333 is the Honors Laboratory, a course held every semester in which honors students meet to read and discuss common texts, plan service projects and cultural excursions, write reflectively, and conduct committee work vital to Program success.
 HNRS 333 is a required course that students must take for credit at least once per academic year.
 It may be taken for zero credit with no writing requirement.
 Students are encouraged to enroll every semester, as this course is our primary means of fostering camaraderie and benefiting from a multiplicity of perspectives.

-Optional Honors Course: LNCN 110
+Optional Honors Courses: LNCN 110 and CIVX 310

-HSP Participation and e-Portfolios
+UHS Participation and e-Portfolios

-All honors students create and maintain an e-Portfolio to document their participation in the three pillars of the HSP: academic, service, and cultural experiences.
+All honors students create and maintain an e-Portfolio to document their participation in the three pillars of the UHS: academic, service, and cultural experiences.
 Containing students’ photographs and brief reflections, these personal websites have been shown to be important links on resumes and graduate school applications, as they provide viewers with visual evidence of student engagement and success.
 Academic experiences include attendance or presentations at conferences, attendance at lectures, workshops, and award ceremonies, research opportunities, study abroad, etc. Students must record at least two academic posts per semester.
-As campus leaders, honors students are expected to help design and participate in at least one HSP-sponsored service project per semester.
+As campus leaders, honors students are expected to help design and participate in at least one UHS-sponsored service project per semester.
 Students must also record attendance in at least one cultural event per semester, such as a play, concert, museum, etc. Each e-Portfolio should be updated throughout the semester, with final updates due on the last day of classes.
 The e-Portfolios are director- and peer-reviewed and scored according to a rubric.

 Program Leadership: Honors Director and Honors Council